 Five Ways to Measure ROI for a CPQ Solution

-Product configuration software, by definition, sounds like a great idea.
+A CPQ solution, by definition, sounds like a great idea.
 What’s not to like?
-Accurate configurations, errorless pricing and automated quotation and proposal generation; who’s not going to want those things?
+Accurate configurations, error-free pricing and automated quotation and proposal generation; who’s not going to want those things?

 The fact is, business requires justification beyond “it’s a no-brainer!”